-Drama & performing, school productions, English, Literature, story-telling & Media

-Theatre Studies and Media
+You may be interested in this Elective if you enjoy: Drama & performing, school productions, English, Literature, story-telling & Media Or wish to pursue these subjects in the Senior Years: Theatre Studies and Media

 Major Focus - Working with Scripts

 In this Unit, students will work with and study scripts from well-known as well as cutting edge playwrights.
 They will learn how to analyse and interpret written text to develop their understanding of meaning and symbol.
 Students will be required to realise the theatrical possibilities of these texts through performance and the course will run at the same time as the College Production to allow the students hands on experience in all aspects of the Theatrical Process.